mlcommons/algorithmic-efficiency/RULES.md

 The qualification set is designed for submitters that may not have the compute resources to self-report on the full set of [public](#public-workloads) and [held-out workloads](#held-out-workloads).
 They may instead self-report numbers on this smaller qualification set.
 The best-performing submissions may then qualify for compute sponsorship offering a free evaluation on the full benchmark set and therefore the possibility to win [awards and prize money](#awards-and-prize-money).

 The qualification set consists of the same [public workloads](#public-workloads) as mentioned above, except for both workloads on *ImageNet*, the *DeepSpeech* and *Conformer* model on *LibriSpeech*, and the *fastMRI* workload.
 The remaining four workloads (*WMT*, *LibriSpeech (small)*, *Criteo 1TB*, and *OGBG*) form the qualification set.
 There are no [held-out workloads](#held-out-workloads) in the qualification set.
-The qualification set of workloads should have a combined runtime of roughly 24 hours on the [competition hardware](#competition-hardware).
+The qualification set of workloads should have a combined runtime of roughly 24 hours on the [benchmarking hardware](#benchmarking-hardware).

 For the [external tuning ruleset](#external-tuning-ruleset), we will only use $1$ study instead of the proposed $5$, when evaluating on the qualification set.
 The [self-tuning ruleset](#self-tuning-ruleset) will use $5$ studies on the qualification set as well since it is computationally cheaper.

 ### Scoring

 Submissions will be scored based on their required training time to reach the target performance on the validation set of each workload.
 This target performance metric can be the same as the loss function but might also be a different workload-specific metric such as the accuracy or BLEU score.
 The target performance was defined using four standard training algorithms, see the [Defining target performance](#defining-target-performance) section for more details.
 The training time of a submission includes the compilation times for computation graphs and ops that could happen just-in-time during training; all our benchmarks should be fast enough to compile so as not to dramatically impact overall performance.
-The overall ranking is then determined by summarizing the performances across all [workloads](#workloads), both public and held-out, using [performance profiles](#competition-score-using-performance-profiles), as explained below.
+The overall ranking is then determined by summarizing the performances across all [workloads](#workloads), both public and held-out, using [performance profiles](#benchmark-score-using-performance-profiles), as explained below.

 In addition to the validation performance, the test set performance will be probed using the final model parameters to confirm that it also reaches a slightly more generous target performance on this unseen data.
 This target on the test set is determined by the target-setting reference run, see the [target performance](#defining-target-performance) section.

-#### Competition hardware
+#### Benchmarking hardware

-All scored runs have to be performed on the competition hardware to allow for a fair comparison of training times.
-The competition hardware has to be chosen to be easily accessible via common cloud computing providers.
-The exact hardware specification will be specified in the call for submissions and will most likely change with each iteration of the competition.
+All scored runs have to be performed on the benchmarking hardware to allow for a fair comparison of training times.
+The benchmarking hardware has to be chosen to be easily accessible via common cloud computing providers.
+The exact hardware specification will be specified in the call for submissions and will most likely change with each iteration of the benchmark.
 As a placeholder, we are currently planning with 8xV100 GPUs, e.g. the [p3.16xlarge instance on AWS](https://aws.amazon.com/ec2/instance-types/) or the [NVIDIA V100 8 GPUs instance on GCP](https://cloud.google.com/compute/docs/gpus#other_available_nvidia_gpu_models).

 #### Defining target performance